-Perimenopause mood swings can be affected by many things, from arguing with a loved one or something simple like losing your keys.
+Perimenopause mood swings can come on by many things, from arguing with a loved one or something simple like losing your keys.
 It’s not always clear what causes mood swings.
 Rest assured that YOUR NOT CRAZY and things will get better over time.

 WHAT IS PERIMENOPAUSE